-- Have specific rules and requirements regarding the giving of investment instructions, limitations on investment instructions, voting and other rights - Limit the Nationwide annuity contract underlying investment options or other investment alternatives available for participant investment - Restrict certain transfers to and from the plan's investment options - Include the services of an investment manager or offer a brokerage-account
+- Have specific rules and requirements regarding the giving of investment instructions, limitations on investment instructions, voting and other rights - Limit the Nationwide annuity contract underlying funds or other investment alternatives available for participant investment - Restrict certain transfers to and from the plan's investment options - Include the services of an investment manager or offer a brokerage-account

 For information regarding any of the above and/or information about the operation of the plan a participant should contact the employer, plan sponsor and review the plan's summary plan description.
-Please call Nationwide's Annuity Service Center at 1-800-848-6331 for additional information or visit our website https://www.nationwide.com/personal/investing/annuities/fixed/types/fee-disclosure.
+Please call Nationwide's Annuity Service Center at 1-800-848-6331 for additional information or visit our website www.nationwide.com.